 Medical technology for cataract treatment has advanced significantly in the past few decades.
 Anesthesia is now administered in the form of eye drops instead of injections, and in most cases, patients no longer require sutures after cataract removal.
-Dr. Nemi at Lotus Vision in Alpharetta, Georgia performs state-of-the-art phacoemulsification to remove cataracts using ultrasound energy.
+Dr. Nemi, your cataract surgeon at Lotus Vision in Alpharetta, Georgia performs state-of-the-art phacoemulsification to remove cataracts using ultrasound energy.

 Cataract removal with phacoemulsification is performed on an outpatient basis under topical anesthesia and intravenous sedation.
 After sedation and numbing drugs are administered, Dr. Nemi makes two very small incisions (two millimeters and one millimeter) in the cornea (the transparent layer forming the front of the eye).
 A thick, sticky, glue-like material made from substances naturally occurring in the body is then injected into the cornea to help maintain its shape during the procedure.

 Dr. Nemi creates an opening in the lens capsule (the natural sac that holds the lens in place).
 The lens is then separated from the lens capsule using a balanced saline solution.
 When the capsule is open, and the lens can move freely inside, Dr. Nemi uses a special ultrasound device to break up the lens into tiny pieces and suction it from the eye.